git-ritesh/youtube-webpage-clone/intro-to-html/Lesson 11/README.md

 In this lesson we're gonna learn about CSS Grid which is a much better way to create a horizontal layout & grid like given in the final project.

-Problems with `display:inline-block` :
+Problems with `display: inline-block;` :

-1. You may have seen that if you create two divs having `display : inline-block` a little amount of gap between them appears.
+1. You may have seen that if you create two divs having `display: inline-block;` a little amount of gap between them appears.

     ![whitespace code ](img/whitespace%20illustration.png)
     ![whitespace illustration](img/whitespace%20output.png)